 water splashing or fog

-contaminated vegetables and fruits in your home
+contaminated mushrooms, plants, vegetables, fruits in your home

 waste with organic matter that wasn't tossed in time